Topsort/banners.js/README.md

 pnpm run dev
 ```

-Remember to also replace the `topsort-api-key` and `slot-id` attributes with your
+Remember to add `window.TS.token` and modify the `slot-id` attribute with your
 own values that you can find at [Topsort](https://app.topsort.com/).